nozwock/yaadv/README.md

 Use `yaadv -h` to see all available options.

-Fetch all 25 days inputs for latest AOC year: (in `./inputs` by default)
+Fetch all 25 days input for the latest AOC year: (in `./inputs` by default)

 ```
 yaadv -I